Filip Benković: Loan to Celtic

 On 31 August 2018, Benković joined Celtic on a season-long loan deal.
 On 14 September 2018, Benković made his debut in a 0–0 draw with St Mirren, playing 60 minutes.
 Benković scored his first goal for Celtic in a 5–0 victory over Heart of Midlothian on 3 November 2018.

 Loan to Bristol City

 Benković signed for Bristol City until the end of the season on 31 January 2020.
 He scored his first goal for Bristol City in a 3–2 win over Derby County on 12 February 2020.

 Loan to Cardiff City

 In October 2020, Benković joined Cardiff City on a one-year loan.

 On 6 January 2021, Benković was recalled by his parent club Leicester City, having only played one game for Cardiff City.

 Loan to OH Leuven

 Just a few days after being recalled from Cardiff City, Benković was announced by Oud-Heverlee Leuven, arriving on loan from Leicester City until the end of the season.

 Udinese

 Following his release from Leicester City the previous day, Benković was confirmed as a new signing for Udinese on 13 January 2022.

 Loan to Eintracht Braunschweig

 On 1 September 2022, Benković moved on loan to Eintracht Braunschweig in Germany.

+Loan to Trabzonspor

+On 10 July 2023, Benković was loaned to Turkish side Trabzonspor.

+Release by Udinese

+On 30 August 2024, his contract with Udinese was terminated by mutual consent.